ScottPlot/ScottPlot/README.md

 To use the latest ScottPlot source code in your application, download this repository and add references in your project to `ScottPlot.csproj`, and one of `ScottPlot.WPF.csproj` or `ScottPlot.WinForms.csproj` (in the src folder).
 After adding the reference you may need to rebuild the solution before user controls appear in the toolbox.

-> ⚠️ The latest source code may contain partially-implemented or experimental functionality.
+> ⚠️&nbsp; The latest source code may contain partially-implemented or experimental functionality.
 Users desiring stable source code are encouraged to download ScottPlot from the [releases](https://github.com/swharden/ScottPlot/releases) page.

 ### Contribute to ScottPlot